S3-working-group/s3-practical-guide/s3-practical-guide.md

 ## Pattern 8.5: Governance Backlog

-A **governance backlog** is a visible, prioritized list of items (drivers) related to governing a domain, that require attention.
+A **governance backlog** is a visible, prioritized list of items (drivers) that are related to governing a domain and require attention.

 -   upcoming reports
 -   decisions to make